openjck/dotfiles/docs/scripts.md

 If you run a shell script and any dependencies are missing, an error message will be printed to explain that you need to install them on your own.

-#### Installing completion
+#### Installing completion (optional)

 Some scripts offer completion.
+Installing completion is completely optional.
-For example, typing this:
+As an example, when _repl_ completion is installed, typing this:

 ```bash
 $ repl p<Tab><Tab>